hopr/hopr/doc/readme.md

 Note that the `B` key is often pressed before the `A` key is released.
 This is OK since most programs only pay attention to press events.

 A key stroke is considered a chord if two keys are pressed and the second key is released before the first.
-For example, pressing and holding B and then pressing and releasing A is detected as a chord and can be mapped to another key stroke:
+For example, pressing and holding A and then pressing and releasing B is detected as the chord `A+B` and can be mapped to another key stroke:

     <PRESS A> <PRESS B> <RELEASE B> <RELEASE A> -> chord A+B

 Therefore, typing `SIM` the usual way results in the text `sim` but holding `S` and typing `IM` gives the numbers `81`.

-### Features

 Hopr relies on the order of press and release events to distinguish between normal key strokes and chords.
 Hopr is not a chorded keyboard in the traditional sense since the order of the key press and release events is important.
+The order of the held keys is not important though and `AB` and pressing `C` is the same as holding `BA` and pressing `C`.

+### Features

 * Keyboard can be used almost like normal.
 No changes in default keyboard layout or behavior.
 * Any key can be used as a modifier.